-Automatic scheduled tasks are using Project 2010’s scheduling engine to calculate work, duration and cost for tasks.
+Automatic scheduled tasks use Project 2010’s scheduling engine to calculate work, duration and cost for tasks.
 Manual scheduled tasks, however, are not using this calculation.
-New fields were added for manually scheduled tasks to Project 2010 which determine the start and finish dates for the tasks.
+New fields have been added to Project 2010 for manually scheduled tasks which determine the start and finish dates for the tasks.
 The fields are:

 Scheduled Start - Start, Finish and Duration are optional for manually scheduled tasks, read only field